 If you’re looking for lodging options for your 10 days in Bali, booking platforms like Agoda and Booking are helpful.
 Airbnb is also a great resource, particularly for families, as you’ll likely get more space for your dollars.
 As always, read the reviews and look for consistent themes to get a feel for the good and bad things about the accommodation.
-The Bali, Lombok, and West Nusatenggara travel guide is also a helpful resource to give you ideas of where to stay in Bali.
+Lonely Planet’s Bali, Lombok, and West Nusatenggara travel guide is also a helpful resource to give you ideas of where to stay in Bali.

 Arranging transport around Bali